 As much as I try to keep my blog writing in a plain and reader-friendly fashion, there is certain lingo in the world of peer-reviewed publications that we have to encounter—well, sooner or later.
 I listed 10 key terms here to provide a general picture of what authors need to know.
-They are by no means complete.
-For example, I did not put any manuscript elements (e.g., title page, abstract, background) to the list—each of which deserves a separate post.
+This is by no means an exhaustive list.
+For example, I did not include any manuscript elements (e.g., title page, abstract, background) in the list.

 Ready or not—here we go!

 1. Peer Review: Peer review is a process in which articles are evaluated and critiqued by researchers and experts in the same field before the article is published.
 Journals usually use double-blind review so reviewers and authors remain anonymous to one another.
 Some journals use single-blind review—reviewers are anonymous, but they know who the authors are.

 2. Impact Factor (IF).
 It is a measure to assess the frequency with which an “average article” in a journal has been cited during a particular year or period.
 It is a commonly used quantitative measure to evaluate a journal, as the term itself indicated –how much impact the publication has within in a field.
 The impact factor is updated each year.